YuanLIAOcode/Angular-Practice/README.md

 These two website app projects were practice exercises when I was learning Angular in codecademy.

-Move Log app is fitness list tracker.
+The MoveLog app is fitness list tracker.

 The Calendar app could show a list of events in a single day.
 When we click on an event, it shows its details.